blueset/project-lyricova/README.md

  * First upload to Github

 ## Ackonwledgements
-This project is built with help of the following open source projects:
+This project is built with help of the following projects:

 * [CodeIgniter](https://github.com/EllisLab/CodeIgniter/)
 * [Twitter Bootstrap](https://github.com/twitter/bootstrap)